 Of course, differences in ink composition are impossible to identify by the naked eye, and often it only becomes clear an ink is composed of non-traditional substances when initial treatments are non-responsive or very slow to see results.

-Just as the composition of your ink impacts laser tattoo removal, the color of ink used will also impact the ease of which ink can be removed by lasers.
+Just as the composition of your ink impacts laser tattoo removal, the colour of ink used will also impact the ease of which ink can be removed by lasers.
 More traditional laser technology typically removes blacks the best, with reds, blues and pinks being trickier to fade.
 Now, with more advanced technology, people are seeing strong results on not only black, but reds, blues, purples and pinks too.
 Yellows, whites, fluorescent dyes and occasionally greens remain the trickiest to target.

 Ink size and density